-Newton Solney C of E Infant School is dedicated to ensuring that all members of the school community and the wider community are treated equally, fairly, and with respect by the school and by each other.
+Newton Solney C of E (VA) Infant School is dedicated to ensuring that all members of the school community and the wider community are treated equally, fairly, and with respect by the school and by each other.
 This applies to the school as a place of education, a business, and an employer.
 Prejudice, discrimination, and victimisation are not tolerated, and we work hard to instil in our pupils a strong understanding of right and wrong, including the importance of inclusion, acceptance, and compassion towards others.
 The school's main priority is to provide the best education and care that we can, and establish a cooperative working relationship between home and school, so as to aid the development, progress, and needs of all the children in our care.

-This plan sets out how the school will promote equality of opportunity regardless of race, gender, transgender, disability, age, religion or belief and sexual orientation, in both the delivery of its services and the employment of its staff.
-It is created by Newton Solney C of E Infant School's governing body with the help of headteacher and staff in line with the Equality Act 2010 and is the foundation of all the school's other policies - particularly the special educational needs policy, admissions policy, anti-bullying policy and the behaviour policy.
-(See website or school office.
+This plan sets out how the school will promote equality of opportunity regardless of race, gender, gender reassignment, disability, age, religion or belief, pregnancy, maternity, socio-economic backgrounds and sexual orientation, in both the delivery of its services and the employment of its staff.